Lan Caihe: Images

 The Eight Immortals have always been a very familiar and popular motif in art in China, as well as in Japan and Vietnam.
 Lan Caihe usually appears together with them, distinguished by the emblem of the flower basket.
 The following gallery points out Lan Caihe's inclusion in these group portraits, as well as some less common portraits of Lan as an individual.
 This shows what tends to stay consistent and what changes between different depictions of Lan, including features such as Lan's emblem, age, and gender.

 As an androgynous young person

 In these pictures, Lan's appearance is neither distinctly masculine nor feminine.
-This style of depiction is more common.

-As a person with facial hair or balding

-In these pictures, Lan seems to have been imagined as a more masculine figure, which is less common.